pmfarley/SNO-AzureStackHCI/README.md

 **e.
 Click 'Close' to return to the previous screen.**

 ## **STEP 8.
-CREATE A VIRTUAL MACHINE FOR SINGLE NODE OPENSHIFT**
+FROM WINDOWS ADMIN CENTER, CREATE A VIRTUAL MACHINE FOR SINGLE NODE OPENSHIFT**

 **a.
-Select 'Create VM'.**

-Allocate the CPU, memory and sisk resources.

-Go to “Security”, and Uncheck “Enable Secure Boot”.
+From Virtual Machines, select "Add, +New".**

+**b.
+Enter the Name, the number of virtual processors, memory, network.**

+**c.
+Under the Storage category, select "+ Add" and create a new disk of at least 120GB.**

+**d.
+Under the Operating System category, select "Install an operating system from an image file (.iso)".
+Click on the browse button to select the Discovery ISO file**

+NOTE: You will have to transfer the Discovery ISO file to the Azure Stack HCI server.

+**e.
+When complete, select "Create”.**

+**f.
+Edit the settings for the VM.
+Select Settings, then under the Security category, uncheck “Enable Secure Boot”.**
 This will allow you to boot from the Discovery ISO image, without it having a signed hash.

 For more information see: https://learn.microsoft.com/en-us/windows-server/virtualization/hyper-v/learn-more/generation-2-virtual-machine-security-settings-for-hyper-v

 ## **STEP 7.
 BOOT THE VIRTUAL MACHINE FROM THE DISCOVERY ISO:**

+**a.
+From Virtual Machines, select the VM and then "Power, Start".**

+**b.
+To watch it boot, select the VM and then "Connect, Connect".**

 ## **STEP 8.
 RETURN TO THE ASSISTED INSTALLER TO FINISH THE INSTALLATION:**